Annette McCarthy: Twin Peaks

 One of her most notable roles was in Twin Peaks.
 McCarthy had been introduced to the show by Steven Soderbergh, a friend of her husband's, sound editor Mark Mangini, who showed her the pilot.
 She had a casting meeting with Johanna Ray and was later personally hired by David Lynch.
 Her character Evelyn Marsh was a controversial addition, appearing in a string of episodes in a storyline that was meant to emulate film noir during a weak stretch of the show's second season, shortly after the conclusion of its main plotline (the reveal of Laura Palmer's killer) when the writers were struggling to come up with new storylines.
 One episode was one of the rare directorial projects of actress Diane Keaton, which McCarthy found memorable.
 McCarthy commented on her role in a later interview, saying "my scenes with James (Marshall) were a little overdramatic and some of the lines were pretty silly, but it was cute, what can I say?"
 Marshall also commented on working with McCarthy, saying, "It was totally fun working with Annette though, she was really cool.
 She was really fun and a really good actress."

-Personal life and death
+Personal life

 McCarthy was born on April 12, 1958, and was the niece of Oscar-nominated actress Joan Hackett.

-McCarthy majored in theater in the early 1980s.
+She majored in theater in the early 1980s.
 She married sound editor Mark Mangini in 1984, and they had two sons.
 They separated or divorced some time later.

 McCarthy was a babysitter for both Sofia Coppola and Zooey Deschanel.

 After her role in Baywatch in 1995, she semi-retired from acting, though she continued to appear in theater and commercials for at least another decade, until 2005.
 She later became an executive chef, specializing in Italian cuisine, and a director of client services at Mercury Sound Studios.

 Death

-McCarthy died on January 6, 2023, at age 64.
-Film historian Steve Lee, a friend of McCarthy, paid tribute to her, referencing how much time they spent together and their picnics at Hollywood Forever, where they would "talk for hours about everything".
-James Marshall said on Instagram, "It was so great working with her.
-She brought life to a plotline that was unappealing."
+McCarthy died on January 6, 2023, at the age of 64.